barcek/aliesce/README.md

 aliesce src
 ```

-The scripts are saved by default to a folder in the current directory named `scripts`, which is created if not present.
-The script files are run in order of appearance in the source file.
+The script files are saved and run in order of appearance in the source file.

 ### Avoiding stages

-To avoid a script being saved and run, simply include the `!` character as a tag line element, before the extension or full output filename:
+To avoid a script being saved and run, simply include the `!` character as a tag line element, before the extension or full output filename or path:

 ```
 ### ! script.exs elixir -r setup
 ```

-To save the script but avoid the run stage, include the `!` character as an element after the extension but before the command to run the code:
+To save the script but avoid the run stage, include the `!` character as an element after the extension or full output filename or path but before the command to run the code:

 ```
-### exs ! elixir -r setup
+### script.exs ! elixir -r setup
 ```

 ## Getting started